 - To the shrimp broth, add fish sauce and sugar from the Sauce section.
 Stir until the sugar has fully dissolved and set aside.

-- Cook for about 8 minutes, stirring continuously to beak up clumps and prevent burning, until dry and fluffy.
+- Cook for about 5 minutes, stirring continuously to beak up clumps and prevent burning, until dry and fluffy.
 Pour into a bowl and set aside.

-NOTE: if your lid is glass or metal, wrap it in a towel to reduce the amount of condensation that will slide back down to the dishes. - Once boiling, reduce heat to medium and set timer for 10 minutes.
+NOTE: if your lid is glass or metal, wrap it in a towel to reduce the amount of condensation that will slide back down to the dishes. - Once boiling, reduce heat to medium high and set timer for 10 minutes.
 This step of pre-heating the dishes allow the cakes to cook evenly and create the iconic divot in the center.

 - Add vegetable oil to the rice flour batter and whisk.

-- After the dishes have pre-heated for 10 minutes, pour enough batter in each dish to create a ~1cm layer.
+Optional but recommended: Pour the batter into a jug/pitcher with a spout.
+This allows you to pour the batter in a clean steady stream. - After the dishes have pre-heated for 10 minutes, pour enough batter in each dish to create a ~1cm layer.
 Try to pour from a height of at least 5-10 cm above the surface of the dishes.
 This will help create the divot in the center of the rice cakes.

-- Add the lid back onto the steamer and steam for 7 minutes.
+- Add the lid back onto the steamer and steam for 8-9 minutes.

 - Carefully remove the dishes from the steamer with tongs or oven mitts and set them on the counter.